Chemodynamical models of our Galaxy: Action-space chemistry

 In every panel of Figs.~\ref{fig:LzFeBasic} to \ref{fig:LzFeN} the populated region has a sharp left edge that lies just to the left of the line $J_\phi=0$.
 If stars were in fact strictly confined to $J_\phi>0$, observational errors would still cause some stars to scatter to $J_\phi<0$.
 Indeed, a small over-estimation of the distance $s$ to a star at $\ell\simeq0$ and $R\ll R_0$ can move a star from the near to the far side of the Galactic centre without much effect on its apparent velocity, and thus reverse the sign of its measured $J_\phi$.
 The sharpness of the left boundaries of the populated regions in Figs.~\ref{fig:LzFeBasic} to \ref{fig:LzFeN} attest to the accuracy of the StarHorse distances used to compute $\vJ$.

 The near total confinement of stars to $J_\phi\ge0$ is a clear indication that the overwhelming majority of stars were born in a disc within our Galaxy -- stars accreted from other galaxies would end up on orbits with both signs of $J_\phi$ with roughly equal probability.
 A significant part of the stellar halo is thought to comprise such accreted stars, and as a consequence the halo shows negligible net rotation.
 The stellar halo should be dominant at small $J_\phi$ and significant $J_r$ and/or $J_z$.
 Hence the sharpness of the boundary at $J_\phi=0$ in all the panels of Figs.~\ref{fig:LzFeBasic} to \ref{fig:LzFeN} implies that the stellar halo contributes rather few stars to the sample.
-It may well be that halo stars, being metal-poor and thus weak-lined, have trouble passing our spectroscopic quality cuts.
+It may well be that halo stars, being metal-poor and thus weak-lined, have trouble passing our spectroscopic quality cuts. {\rd Moreover, our requirement that a star's distance uncertainty should not exceed $0.75\kpc$ will have removed many distant halo stars.
+A better requirement might be upper limits on the uncertainties in $\ln R$ and $\ln |z|$ because what really matters is the fractional uncertainties in $R$ and $|z|$ not the absolute uncertainty in distance.}

 There are several remarkable features of Fig.~\ref{fig:LzFeBasic}: \begin{itemize}

 \item Along the $J_\phi$ axis of the bottom left panel of Fig.~\ref{fig:LzFeBasic} there is a narrow orange region indicative of solar [Mg/Fe].
 This is the low-$\alpha$ disc.
 Above it a blue-shaded region of high [Mg/Fe] fills the interior of a U centred on $J_\phi\sim1200\H$.
 To left and right as well as below, this region transitions sharply to yellow shades indicative of lower [Mg/Fe].
 The blue region is part of the high-$\alpha$ disc.